7 Ways to Improve Customer Service in Schools

 Find someone who truly supports your school and cooperate with them.
 Think, maybe there is someone among your scholars who managed to become a true influencer?

-6. Deliver tailored experience to parents and students
+6. Deliver tailored experiences to parents and their children

 Tailored experience means a flexible and personalized approach to each stakeholder.

-Especially in the educational segment, there are different sets of customers that come from extremely diverse backgrounds.
-It’s impossible to provide high-quality customer service in private schools unless you implement a personalized approach.
+Especially in the educational segment, there are different sets of customers who come from extremely diverse backgrounds.
+It’s impossible to provide high-quality customer support in private schools unless you implement an individual approach.

 It makes me recall the times when I was a scholar myself in a for-profit establishment.
 We had an issue with my class teacher.

 “My daughter is not the one to shout at.
 It causes her huge stress, as a result, she doesn’t want to attend school and her performance is dropping.”
-After this conversation, (thank you, mom!) the teacher has changed her approach.
+After this conversation, the teacher changed her approach (thank you, mom!).
 She has never yelled at me ever again.
 We’ve even become really close!

 It might be a pain in the as* for educators, yet this example clearly illustrates what parents expect to get for their money.

-- Get to know your class better.
-Who they are, what families they come from, what piques their interest, how they act in stressful situations.
+• Get to know your class better.
+Who they are, what families they come from, what piques their interest, and how they act in stressful situations.

-- Seek other teachers’ feedback on students you struggle with the most.
+• Seek other teachers’ feedback you struggle with the most.

-In the digital era, it becomes easier to offer a personalized experience.
+In the digital era, it becomes easier to offer a customized user experience.
 Using a visitor’s past search terms you can offer more relevant content.
 Think about it, can you use a student’s enrollment history to proactively suggest offerings that are relevant to that individual?

 7. Ask for feedback

-Feedback gives valuable information about how good your strategy is working.
+If your customer service philosophy doesn’t imply gathering feedback, we’ve got to talk seriously.
+Feedback gives valuable information about how well your strategy is working.
 It’s the best way to find out if your students and their parents are satisfied with their experience.
-And, if not, what exactly makes them feel uncomfortable.
+And, if not, what exactly makes them feel uncomfortable?

 “We all need people who give us feedback.
 That’s how we improve,” says Bill Gates.
 And, I couldn’t agree more.